 #8.
 Give men their space.
 Most men process things in a very different way to women and they require the space.
 When Brendon is going through something, I will ask him one or two questions such as, “Can I get you anything?
 Do you need anything?”; from the energy of having his back, not from ‘looking for the answer’.
 And then I will give him space to be and do what he needs to.
 You are not required to ‘fix’ your partner.

 #9.
 Hire a handyman.
 I see some women order men around and tell them what to do all the time.
 This is not honouring them.
 You will destroy and contract the man in your life.
 If you want something done, don’t expect your partner to do it.
 Follow the advice of Gary Douglas, the founder of Access Consciousness.
 Years ago, he said “If something needs fixing, hire a handyman.”
 As I said before, do not expect your partner to be something or do something, even if a faucet needs fixing.
 Just enjoy your partner.

 #10.
 Shut up.
 Every time you go to say anything, look at it and ask, “Is this actually going to contribute?” or “What future is this going to create?”
 It may contribute a lot more to say nothing.

 So, what if you were willing to have fun with your partner?
 What if it was a place of contribution, a place of creation and a place of play?
 What would that look like?
 What would that be today?
-Join Simone Milasas & Brendon Watt November 5/6th (depending on where you are in the world) for Relationships & Money Telecall HERE!
+Join Simone Milasas & Brendon Watt in their classes around the world by clicking here!